 - Jumping spiders are black with red, green, or white markings.
 Their bites may produce sharp pain, but they’re not dangerous.
 Usually, they attack only when disturbed.
 Their vision is good, and they hunt insects and other spiders by day.
 Smaller species like the zebra spider are often found in windows.

 - Nursery web spiders are quite big and they usually live along the water’s edge.
 They form a shelter for their young from leaves, which is where their name comes from.

 - Wolf spiders are large and hairy and black or gray in color.
 They are active hunters that search for prey day and night.

 Some species of spiders are commonly found living and reproducing indoors.

 - Cellar spiders are commonly found indoors.
 They are easy to recognize because of their long, delicate legs.
 They can spread really fast and become a nuisance in basements and commercial buildings.

 - Cobweb spiders are a group that includes many spiders with bodies about half an inch long that are brown to black with various markings.
 Their irregularly shaped webs are positioned close to the floor in moist spaces, basements, and garages.
 A dangerous black widow is a part of this group of spiders.

-- Sac spiders make tubular webs around doors, windows frames, and in corners.
+- Sac spiders make tubular webs around doors, windows frames, and corners.
 Yellow sac spiders are the common species found indoors.

 - Brown recluse spiders are very “leggy” and their legs are usually a lot longer in proportion to the body.
-Sometimes, the brown recluse has a violin-shaped marking on its back, which can be helpful in identification of the spider.
+Sometimes, the brown recluse has a violin-shaped marking on its back, which can be helpful in the identification of the spider.
 The brown recluse is a nocturnal spider that prefers dry and undisturbed places.
 When it feels threatened, this spider will bite.

 - A black widow spider will bite when its web is attacked.
 This poisonous spider usually takes up residence in tree stumps, under rocks, and in various kinds of structures.